 We all love the sun.
 Most of us dream of lovely long sun-filled holidays, but as wonderful as it is, as well as potentially damaging the skin, the sun can cause premature ageing (sigh!).
 So, how does this happen?
 Well, over time, UV rays damage the elastin and collagen that naturally occur within our skin, reducing firmness and causing sagging.
 It’s not just a case of going out on really hot days without sunscreen either (though this definitely isn’t advised), but is actually caused by gradual exposure.

-A good skincare routine that includes moisturiser and a high SPF sunscreen is a must, as is drinking plenty of water, but one way to help reduce dynamic lines on the face is Botox.
-Botox is injected into the target area, and works by interrupting the ‘conversation’ between the nerves and muscles, stopping the muscles from contracting on a temporary basis and thereby reducing the appearance of lines.
+A good skincare routine that includes moisturiser and a high SPF sunscreen is a must, as is drinking plenty of water, but one way to help reduce dynamic lines on the face are anti-wrinkle injections.
+A tiny dose of Botullinum toxin is injected into the target area, and works by interrupting the ‘conversation’ between the nerves and muscles, stopping the muscles from contracting on a temporary basis and thereby reducing the appearance of lines.
 This results in younger, smoother looking skin.

 Bright sun results in frown lines